kundajelab/atac_dnase_pipelines/bds/README_BDS.md

 rm bds_Linux.tgz
 ```

-Download bds.config.SERVERNAME on <a href="./_bds_config">./_bds_config</a>.
-Move it to your ${HOME}/.bds/bds.config.
+Move bds.config to your ${HOME}/.bds/bds.config.
 In bds.config, you can specify your information like email address to get job status notification from clusters.
 ```
 clusterRunAdditionalArgs = -A accountID -M user@gmail.com
 ```